Monday, February 11, 2013

 I've started working out in front of my computer.
 I lift really big weights a few times and do some push ups and stuff.
 Then I close the computer and still make lifting type sounds while eating popcorn and watching a movie.
 It's for my own safety, really.
 I don't want him thinking he can just come buy and steal my cookie cutters without a fight.
 Some of them are completely irreplaceable.
 Like this heart cutter.
 It's not like I can just walk into a store and buy another ... umm... hmm...okay, I guess hypothetically that might be possible.
 But that's not the point.
 The whole point here is that if creeper spying guying wants to learn how I make brush embroidery cookies, there is a MUCH easier way.
 And as an added bonus, it also includes less screaming from a 2 year old.

 1. These hearts are a great last minute filler for a Valentine's Day platter.
 Ice some cookies and let the base layer dry over night.
 Then grab a square brush (that you only use with food,) some water and a paper towel.

 2. Start at the top center and pipe 4 or 5 scallops around the outside edge.

 3. Dip your brush in the water, blot it off on the paper towel and draw through the scallops.
-Push the brush down in the icing on the outside edge and drag it toward the center.
+Push the brush down in the icing about halfway to the outside edge and drag it toward the center.
 Repeat about a hundred times until you make your way back to the top and then...

 4. Just stare in amazement that something so simple can look so cool.